You are listening to the Sean Hannity Radio Show Podcast.

 We have faults.

-We all have sinned by far and fallen short of the glory of God.
+We, you know, all have sinned by far and fallen short of the glory of God.

 So you're not going to get the perfection that you're looking for.

-It's sort of like to use a war analogy not that it's war.
+It's sort of like to use a war analogy, not that it's war.

-It's like an IED a day a landmine a day a hand grenade a second.
+It's like an IED a day, a landmine a day, a hand grenade a second.

-Anyway the latest story more than half the people outside the government who met with Hillary Clinton while she was Secretary of State gave money either personally or through their companies or groups to the Clinton Foundation.
+Anyway, the latest story, more than half the people outside the government who met with Hillary Clinton while she was Secretary of State gave money, either personally or through their companies or groups to the Clinton Foundation.

 It's an extraordinary proportion.

-But when you have 85 of the 154 people from private interests who met or had phone conversations scheduled with Hillary while she was the Secretary of State donating to her family charity or
+But when you have 85 of the 154 people from private interests who met or had phone conversations scheduled with Hillary while she was the Secretary of State, donating to her family charity or pledging commitments to the charity, to its international programs, according to the AP and a review of State Department calendars.

-pledging commitments to the charity to its international programs according to the AP and a review of State Department calendars so 85 donors contributed as much as 156 million in cash and at least 40 donated more than 100 grand each and many gave more Than a million.
+So 85 donors contributed as much as $156 million in cash, and at least 40 donated more than $100,000 each, and many gave more than a million.

-Not only did they the money they gave to the foundation, buy them access, but it also gave them an opportunity, in this particular case, with Hillary, to make money and enrich themselves, which ends up with more money in Hillary's pocket.
+And then you look and you follow the money a little bit further and you find out, wow, not only did the money they gave to the foundation buy them access, but it also gave them an opportunity, in this particular case with Hillary, to make money and enrich themselves, which ends up with more money in Hillary's pocket.

-Ponzi scheme, pay to play, bribery, whatever term you want to use.
+Ponzi scheme, pay-to-play, bribery, whatever term you want to use.

-So you got Donald Trump now is winning 20% of the black vote, latest poll coming out of Florida today.
+You know, as I go back and I look at these latest numbers, so you got Donald Trump now is winning 20% of the black vote, latest poll coming out of Florida today.

-Um Nate Silver put a comment on Twitter that I responded to.
+Nate Silver put a comment on Twitter that I responded to.

 Nate Silver, 538, loved by liberals.